SSRS User Handbook

 - The role-based management for security is applied to folders as well as reports

 - The reporting needs of the user can be managed by himself by accessing reports ad-hoc or by subscribing to the reports

 - The UI for the defined parameters is automatically generated

 With this, we come to an end of the SSRS Cheatsheet.
-To get in-depth knowledge, check out our interactive, live-online SSRS certification Training here, that comes with 24*7 support to guide you throughout your learning period.
-Intellipaat’s SSRS online training will give you a complete understanding of designing, developing, testing and tuning of Business Intelligence Reports.
+To get in-depth knowledge, check out our interactive, live-online SSRS Certification Training here, which comes with 24*7 support to guide you throughout your learning period.
+Intellipaat’s SSRS online training will give you a complete understanding of designing, developing, testing, and tuning Business Intelligence Reports.